vdbergh/vtjson/README.md

 the `else_schema`, if present.
 - `cond((if_schema1, then_schema1), ... , (if_schemaN, then_schemaN))`.
 An object is successively validated against `if_schema1`, `if_schema2`, ... until a validation succeeds.
 When this happens the object should
 match the corresponding `then_schema`.
 If no `if_schema` succeeds then the object is considered to have been validated.
 If one sets `if_schemaN` equal to `anything` then this serves as a catch all.
+## Pre-compiling a schema
+- An object matches the schema `compile(schema)` if it matches `schema`. `vtjson` compiles the schema before performing a validation so pre-compiling is not necessary but, in some cases, it may gain a bit of performance.
 ## Format
 A schema can be, in order of precedence:
 - A class with the following properties: